Adaptive Cards Overview

 - Easy to implement - You get off the shelf libraries to easily integrate on any platform you support

 - Free documentation - You save time because you don't have invent, implement, and document a proprietary schema.

 - Shared tooling - You save time because you don't have to create custom tooling.

 Core Design Principles

-The design of adaptive cards has been driven by some core principles that have been useful for keeping the design on track.
+Adaptive Cards are driven by a set of guiding principles that have been useful for keeping the design on track.

 Semantic instead of pixel-perfect